kamahen/pykythe/README.md

     attribute/method or module variable/function.

-* The symtab and Kythe facts are output to a `.kythe.json` file, from which a Kythe `.entries` file can be generated (`kythe/go/platform/tools/entrystream/entrystream`).
+* The symtab and Kythe facts are output to a `.kythe.json` file, from which a Kythe `.kythe.entries` file can be generated (`kythe/go/platform/tools/entrystream/entrystream`).
 The test cases can be checked with `kythe/cxx/verifier/verifier`.